tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - ICI-induced inflammatory arthritis has been reported
  - corticosteroids can treat mild irAEs, TNFα inhibitors reserved for severe cases (prolonged TNFα inhibitor use can negatively impact antitumor effect of ICI)
  - here, they try instead to use the anti IL6 receptor antibody (FDA approved to treat RA) for ICI-induced arthritis
+# Targeted reconstruction of T cell receptor sequence from single cell RNA-seq links CDR3 length to T cell differentiation status
+## Abstract
+ - TRAPeS tool to extract TCRseq from short read scRNAseq libraries (previous methods needed long sequencing reads)
+ - **'naive-like' memory CD8<sup>+</sup> T cells have longer and less germline-like CDR3s than effector-memory CD8<sup>+</sup> T cells**
+## Introduction
+ - some antigen-experienced CD8<sup>+</sup> T cells have naive-like phenotype (can respond to antigen but show transcriptome/surface markers like antigen-naive T cell)
+ - several dozen V and J loci for selection pool for V(D)J recombination
+ - **public CDR3s often shorter, perhaps more efficient recombination**
+## Methods
+ - TRAPeS: identify putative pairs of V and J segments, collect putative CDR3-originating reads, reconstruct CDR3, separate similar TCRs and determine chain productivity
+## Results
+### Combined TCR-transcriptome analysis reveals longer CDR3 regions for naive-like YFV-specific cells
+ - **they calculate germline score as ratio between number of nucleotides in CDR3 that originate from germline V(D)J segments to total number of nucleotides in CDR3, need stitching and IMGT/HighV-QUEST for this**
+ - **naive-like cells have longer CDR3s and lower germline scores for both alpha and beta chains than effector memory-like cells**
 # Targeting of multiple tumor-associated antigens by individual T cell receptors during successful cancer immunotherapy
 ## Highlights
  - individual T cells can recognize multiple, different tumor-associated antigens